majek/idea/site/027-callbacks/main.md

  1. It's impossible to slow down the pace of accepting new incoming client connections.
- 2. A noisy client will be able to crash our server, as `c.write` is non-blocking and will buffer infinite amount of data in memory (this can be partially solved with a node.js Stream API, more on that later).
+ 2. A noisy client will be able to crash our server, as `c.write` is non-blocking and will buffer an infinite amount of data in memory (this can be partially solved with a node.js Stream API, more on that later).